 sb is a short-ish cooldown aoe burst heal that will smartly pick the three players with the least amount of hp and heal them alongside your target.
 Most of the time you want to cast sb on yourself for two reasons: First because of how our mastery works, casting sb on yourself means you get healed by it a couple of milliseconds before everyone else, which means your mastery will be active when healing the other targets.
 And second due to lb a lot of the time you will be transferring healing done to yourself to everyone else.

 db is a frontal cone heal that has two components, one part of it it's done instantly at the moment you cast and the rest is done over time.
 The higher you empower it the stronger the initial heal gets at the cost of a shorter (and thus weaker) heal over time.
-Most of the time you will cast db at rank 1 due to it being your best tool to respond to burst damage, while upranking it is usually not needed because sb and ve occupy that role.
+Most of the time you will cast db at rank 1 due to it being your best tool to respond to rot damage, while upranking it is usually not needed because sb and ve cover that role better.
 In the scenarios where you don't have other options available you should uprank it as needed.

 ve is a very versatile spell.
-If buffs your db by giving you coy, it can increase sb healing via lb and it also does very strong healing on it's own combined with s24p.
+If buffs your db by giving you coy, it can increase sb healing via lb and it also does very strong healing on it's own.
 Using ve correctly is one of the hardest parts of mastering Preservation, as juggling all the different uses of the spell appropriately while also leveraging it as a movement tool without wasting part of it or killing yourself in the process is a complicated thing.

 Important things to know

 - Both sb and db will do extra up-front healing thanks to afterimg.
-You don't have to actively do anything about it as it will happen on it's own but you should remember that both empowers will also heal three targets with chronof and this can also lead to some bursts being generated.
+You don't have to actively do anything about it as it will happen on it's own but you should remember that both empowers will also heal three (five during tempburst thanks to s3chrono4p) targets with chronof and this can also lead to some bursts being generated.

 - lb doesn't care about range, if you find yourself in a situation where you need to heal people far away, you can echo them preemptively and then ve when the damage hits, followed by healing yourself to transfer healing to them as needed while they are out of range. ec is particularly good for this.

-- zephyr and tg are very important tools for M+ that you shouldn't forget about.
+- zephyr, caut and tg are very important tools for M+ that you shouldn't forget about.

 Gameplay